-The ideal Betta fish tank temperature is around 76-82 degrees F (24-27 degrees C).
-Bettas can certainly survive outside this range, but they will suffer a variety of health problems.
-T
+The ideal Betta fish tank temperature is around 78-80 degrees F (25-27 degrees C).
+Bettas can certainly survive outside these temperatures in the range of 72-82 degrees F , but this can cause a wide variety of health problems.

 oo low of a temperature can cause your Betta’s metabolism to slow to a crawl, and will make them lethargic and prone to disease.
 Too high of a temperature will boost your Betta’s metabolism and make him age too quickly.

 This helpful video shows the importance of maintaining the proper temperature in your Betta tank: